 Adults and kids will be amazed at Sawaya’s creations, which include original works and his take on masterpieces from the likes of Van Gogh, Da Vinci, and Michelangelo.
 There’s also an incredible 20-foot Tyrannosaurus rex skeleton that looks like it came straight from an archaeological dig.

 The exhibit requires a separate ticket from the museum and must be reserved online.
 This is the perfect attraction to tack on to a day at the museum, and it’s located down the road from Chicago’s Shedd Aquarium and Field Museum of Natural History.
-The Art of the Brick installation is also on display in San Francisco through September 2022.

 6. LEGOLAND Discovery Center, Yonkers, New York